codebypjj/n8n-automation/ai-recruitment-platform/README.md

 ## Project Overview

-MindMate automates the initial recruitment screening process by:
+It automates the initial recruitment screening process by:

 * Collecting candidate applications
 * Parsing resumes using AI